 Their underground electronic pop has always been strong on melody and rhythm, although their musical journey has taken them into experimenting with guitars and finding their voice linguistically.

 Now located in Berlin, COSAQUITOS EN GLOBO are again reflecting more of the European heritage that is a key part of Argentina and the duo’s love of synthesizers in pop.
 Whatever, their music influenced by Ralf, Florian and Giorgio transcends language.

-Having spent a charming evening having dinner with the couple in their adopted home last Autumn, The Electricity Club finally got round to formally chatting to COSAQUITOS EN GLOBO about their career to date.
+Having spent a charming evening having dinner with the couple in their adopted home last Autumn, ELECTRICITYCLUB.CO.UK chatted to COSAQUITOS EN GLOBO about their career to date.

 Sebastian: The first album ‘Cosaquitos En Globo’ was an experiment.
 When we started, we were a bit bored of the styles of music we were doing with our previous projects, so we tried to do something different.

 We started doing some Trip-Hop songs in early 2004…actually, the first release of our first album was independently in 2005!